UCSB-CMPTGCS20-S16/CS20-S16-lab01/README.md

 Now that we've practiced this on the cyber-dojo.org site, let's do the same thing again, but this time, building our code in IDLE, and submitting to submit.cs.

+As we do this, you may want to keep your cyber-dojo.org session open (unless you want to just do the entire process over again from scratch.)

+There are a few steps involved:

+* First, we'll check whether you have `pip` on your computer.
+The `pip` program is the <b>P</b>ackage <b>I</b>nstaller for <b>P</b>ython, and with any luck, when you installed Python 2.7.11, `pip` came along for the ride.
+* Second, we'll use `pip` to install `pytest` which is the testing package that the cyber-dojo.org site uses to run test cases on code.
+* Third, we'll open up IDLE, and set up the same files that were in the cyber-dojo.org session.

 ### Step 3a: Checking whether you have pip

 First, open up a command line on your computer, in whatever way is appropriate to your operating system: